swfiua/blume/doc/guide.rst

 software to store and manipulate data in the `healpix` format, where each pixel represents an equal area.

-Meanwhile, the meteorologists are using a grid based approach, dividing the planet into a rectangular grid of latitudes and longitudes.
+The meteorologists are using a grid based approach, dividing the planet into a rectangular grid of latitudes and longitudes.

+The `astroquery` project provides tools to query data from a whole host of astronomical projects, using a common query language and returning results in common formats.

+This may well reflect the extraordinary amount of international collaboration there is in the world of astronomy.

 Interactive magic
 =================